Advice about visiting our services

 Before a service will allow any visitors, certain things have to happen:

-- The rate of infection in the local community is low enough to not jeopardise the safety of our customers, staff or volunteers.
+- The rate of infection in the local community must not be too high to threaten the safety of our customers, staff or volunteers.